Our Holiday Wish List

 Household Wish List

 Ikea Gift Cards – Ikea gift cards are one of those things you can never go wrong with.
-We’ve got our eye on a cow hide for the dining room along with sheep skin throws for our living room and a hand-full of other decor items.
+We’ve got our eye on a cowhide for the dining room along with sheepskin throws for our living room and a handful of other decor items.

 Our Couples Wish List

 Stop your scroll!
 If you’ve got couples on your list this year, stop right here!
-We’ve got a wish-list of our own that I think will help is you’ve got couples on your list.
+We’ve got a wish list of our own that I think will help if you’ve got couples on your list.

 - Katherine Gillis – Katherine Gillis Photography